Error Handling

 Handle errors correctly in main

 The below recipe will tell how long the system has been running by opening the Unix file /proc/uptime and parse the content to get the first number.
-Returns uptime unless there is an error.
+It returns the uptime, unless there is an error.

 use std::fs::File;